The community buys the house. Then rent drops.

 When the community reaches 100%, Nestmarket takes full ownership.
 With no mortgage, rent is anchored to real operating costs only: property taxes, insurance, maintenance, and reserves.
 That’s it.

 The 25/50/75% marks show community progress toward removing the mortgage.
-The selected pilot renter receives the rent-free first year and operating-costs-only rent thereafter regardless of sell-out progress — full sell-out simply makes that rate durably sustainable for Nestmarket by removing the mortgage payments otherwise being carried.
+The selected pilot renter receives the rent-free first three months and the $2,300/month rate that follows regardless of sell-out progress.
+The drop to the operating-costs-only rate (approximately $1,100/month) is triggered by reaching 100% — that is the milestone that removes the mortgage from the rent equation.

 The pilot prioritizes students and residents serving in a public capacity — the groups most impacted by rent inflation in Jacksonville — while still being able to sustain a household responsibly.